Sufficient Incorrectness Logic: SIL and Separation SIL: Introduction

 \subsection{Backward under-approximation and Lisbon Triples}

-According to the official origins of IL, as first narrated in~\citet[\S 7]{DBLP:journals/pacmpl/OHearn20} and further discussed in~\citet[\S 8]{DBLP:journals/corr/ZilbersteinDS23}, it was at POPL'19 in Lisbon where Derek Dreyer and Ralf Jung suggested Peter O'Hearn to look at bug-finding in terms of a logic for proving presence of faults.
+At POPL'19 in Lisbon, according to the origins of IL first narrated by~\citet[\S 7]{DBLP:journals/pacmpl/OHearn20} and further discussed in~\citet[\S 8]{DBLP:journals/corr/ZilbersteinDS23}, Derek Dreyer and Ralf Jung suggested Peter O'Hearn to look at bug-finding in terms of a logic for proving the presence of faults.
 However, the proposed model of triples did not fit well with a key feature of Pulse, a bug-catching tool developed mainly by Jules Villard at Facebook, namely its ability to drop the analysis of some program paths, for which IL provides a sound logical foundation instead.
 The idea of such `Lisbon' triples is that \emph{for any initial state satisfying the precondition, there exists some trace of execution leading to a final state satisfying the postcondition} and it can be dated back to Hoare’s calculus of possible correctness~\cite{DBLP:journals/jacm/Hoare78}, even if no form of approximation was considered there.
 This condition aims at finding input states causing bugs: if the postcondition denotes an error, any initial state satisfying the precondition exhibits at least one unwanted behaviour.
 Lisbon triples were then briefly accounted for in~\citet[\S 5]{DBLP:conf/RelMiCS/MollerOH21} and \citet[\S 3.2]{DBLP:journals/pacmpl/LeRVBDO22}, under the name \emph{backwards under-approximate triples}.
-Later, the idea of finding sources of error was one of the motivations leading to the more general Outcome Logic (OL)~\cite{DBLP:journals/corr/ZilbersteinDS23}, which is able to reason about multiple executions at the same time via the outcome conjunction~$\oplus$.
-However, since OL has been designed to provide a single unified theory that can be used for both correctness and incorrectness reasoning, OL triples are multiobjectives, in the sense that they can also exploit over-approximation to generalize HL, and are complex enough to be applicable to probabilistic programs as well.
-In particular: (i)~OL assertions are no longer predicates over program states, but rather over a suitable outcome monoid, (ii)~Lisbon triples are exactly OL triples matching the pattern $\oltriple{P}{\regr}{Q\oplus \top}$, (iii)~besides Lisbon triples, OL can prove many more triples, such as those \`a la HL for partial correctness.
+Later, the idea of finding sources of error was one of the motivations leading to the more general Outcome Logic (OL)~\cite{DBLP:journals/corr/ZilbersteinDS23}, which is able to reason about multiple executions at the same time via the outcome conjunction~$\oplus$. \citet{DBLP:journals/corr/ZilbersteinDS23} encode Lisbon triples as OL triples matching the specific pattern $\oltriple{P}{\regr}{Q\oplus \top}$.
+OL can also exploit triples \`a la HL for partial correctness.
+In fact, OL has been designed to provide a single unified theory that can be used for both correctness and incorrectness reasoning.
+A sound and complete proof system for Lisbon triples has been independently proposed in the recent preprint \citep{unter2024}, where they are combined with IL triples for non-termination analysis of programs.